-TMR, through its ERM function, RMWG and RMC, seeks to: identify all material risks inherent in its business including emerging risks; to understand the manifestations of each risk; and to assess, control, mitigate and manage these risks appropriately.
+The Company, through its ERM function, RMWG and RMC, seeks to: identify all material risks inherent in its business including emerging risks; to understand the manifestations of each risk; and to assess, control, mitigate and manage these risks appropriately.

-The objectives of TMR's risk management process are to ensure that:
+The objectives of the Company's risk management process are to ensure that:

-- All material risks are proactively identified; - The potential to cause losses or generate profits is understood and assessed; - Appropriate action is taken to manage the assumption of each risk based on that assessment and TMR's stated risk appetite; - Appropriate controls are in place to mitigate risks; - An appropriate level of capital is held to cover financial and non-financial risks from all sources; and - Following a severe catastrophic event(s), appropriate capital action can be executed to remain solvent and meet its obligations under reinsurance contracts.
+- All material risks are proactively identified; - The potential to cause losses or generate profits is understood and assessed; - Appropriate action is taken to manage the assumption of each risk based on that assessment and the Company's stated risk appetite; - Appropriate controls are in place to mitigate risks; - An appropriate level of capital is held to cover financial and non-financial risks from all sources; and - Following a severe catastrophic event(s), appropriate capital action can be executed to remain solvent and meet its obligations under reinsurance contracts.

-TMR's risk management process build on ERM's quantitative and qualitative risk management capabilities.
-Beyond risk management key results of the quantitative risk assessment like e.g. capital allocation are used to inform other business processes, most notably the Business Steering process aiming at optimising TMR's liability portfolio to generate improved RoE.
+The Company's risk management process build on ERM's quantitative and qualitative risk management capabilities.
+Beyond risk management key results of the quantitative risk assessment like e.g. capital allocation are used to inform other business processes, most notably the Business Steering process aiming at optimising the Company's liability portfolio to generate improved RoE.